Partnership with councils

 Crash and casualty statistics - LGA view includes the locations, characteristics and contributing factors in crashes across NSW in more than 150 LGAs.

-The Roads and Maritime Services website has more details on local government relations.
+The Transport for NSW website has more details on local government relations and the Local Government Road Safety Plan.